Jean-Louis Trudel

 Trudel at the conference "Les Asimov québécois" ("The Asimovs of Québec") for the Quebec City literature festival, October 2012.

+Jean-Louis Trudel (1967 – November 17, 2025) was a Canadian science fiction writer.
+He also taught history part-time at the University of Ottawa.

+Life and career

-Jean-Louis Trudel (1967 – November 18, 2025) was a Canadian science fiction writer.
-He was born in Toronto, Ontario, Canada and lived in Toronto, Ottawa, and Montreal before moving to Quebec City, Quebec in 2010.
-He taught history part-time at the University of Ottawa.
+Trudel was born in Toronto, Ontario, Canada and lived in Toronto, Ottawa, and Montreal before moving to Quebec City, Quebec in 2010.

 While he wrote mainly in French, he authored a few stories in English, published in such venues as Asimov's Science Fiction (January-February 2020), On Spec and Tales of the Shadowmen.
 Other stories in English and other languages (Greek, Portuguese, Italian, Russian) have appeared in translation.

 Most of his books, for adults and young adults, are science fiction, but a few titles may also be classed as fantasy.
-A long-time contributor to Solaris magazine, he is also a science-fiction critic and historian.
+A long-time contributor to Solaris magazine, he was also a science-fiction critic and historian.

 Under the collective name Laurent McAllister, Trudel and Yves Meynard have written three young adult books as part of an ongoing series, as well as several stories.

 He received several literary distinctions, including the "Grand Prix de la Science-Fiction et du Fantastique québécois" in 2001 and several Prix Aurora awards.

-Trudel died on November 18, 2025, at the age of 58.
+Trudel died on November 17, 2025, at the age of 58.